Here’s Where Older Americans Are Happiest

 According to the the annual Gallup-Healthways State of American Well-Being, older Americans are happiest in Hawaii.

-Well, of course they are.which you can view in their entirety here.
+Approximately 98 percent of you probably had the same reaction that I did when seeing the Gallup study results, which you can view in their entirety here.
 How could you live in paradise and feel anything but happy?

 However, scanning the rest of the Top 10 states left the social scientist in me a little bit perplexed.